guibacellar/TEx/docs/index.md

 So, you can deploy 1 or several Telegram Explorer runners in one machine, using on configuration file for each instance.
 You also can deploy the runner using Linux Containers or Docker containers.

+!!! info "IMPORTANT"

-> ⚠️ **IMPORTANT**⚠️ </br></br> Depending on the security level and your account settings, you may be asked to enter a security code that will be sent to your Telegram, or some authentication information. </br></br>This way, the application will ask (only at the time of the first connection) for you to enter this value in the terminal (TTY).
+    Depending on the security level and your account settings, you may be asked to enter a security code that will be sent to your Telegram, or some authentication information. </br></br>This way, the application will ask (only at the time of the first connection) for you to enter this value in the terminal (TTY).

 <!-- INSTALLING -->
 ## Installing